-Welcome to our S5/6 Course Choice Booklet for 2021-22 and guidelines for completing the Course Choice sheet which will be issued to your son/daughter.
+Welcome to our Senior Phase Course Choice Booklet for 2024-25 and guidelines for completing the Course Choice sheet which will be issued to your son/daughter.
 This Booklet outlines details of individual courses.

-When your son/daughter has returned their signed form they will have a 1:1 interview with their SfP teacher to check that they have chosen courses at the recommended levels.
+When your son/daughter has completed their online form, they may have a 1:1 interview to check that they have chosen courses at the recommended levels.
 Any changes made at this meeting will be communicated back for you to discuss and agree with your child.